haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 If we switch the internal representation of `Text` from UTF-16 to UTF-8, all such conversions would be made redundant and we'll be able just check that a `ByteString` is a valid UTF-8 (which is most often the case) and copy it into `Text`.
-If in future (see an upcoming "Unifying vector-like types" proposal) `ByteString` is backed by unpinned memory, we'd be able to eliminate copying entirely.
+If in future `ByteString` switch to be backed by unpinned memory, we'd be able to eliminate copying entirely.

 `Text` is also often used in contexts, which involve mostly ASCII characters.
 This often prompts developers to use `ByteString` instead of `Text` to save 2x space